 Temporomandibular Joint Disorder, called TMJ or sometimes TMD for short, can present through a myriad of symptoms.
 TMJ disorder requires care from a doctor with deep understanding of your jaw joints.
 This is why many general practice physicians do not identify TMJ problems earlier and treat symptoms rather than the root cause of the problem.
-St. Louis neuromuscular dentist Dr. Chris Hill is a TMJ expert who focuses on identifying the root cause of the problem and relieving pain without drugs and without surgery.
+St. Louis neuromuscular dentist Dr. Chris Hill focuses on identifying the root cause of the problem and relieving pain without drugs and without surgery.

-If you suspect you have TMJ or if you have TMJ symptoms that aren’t resolving under your doctor’s care, please call (314) 375-5353 (Downtown St. Louis) or (314) 678-7876 (Clayton) today for an appointment with Dr. Hill at our office in downtown or Clayton.
+If you suspect you have TMJ or if you have TMJ symptoms that aren’t resolving under your doctor’s care, please call (314) 678-7876 (Downtown St. Louis) or (314) 678-7876 (Clayton) or email us today for an appointment with Dr. Hill at our office in downtown or Clayton.

 One of the reasons why TMJ can be so hard to identify is that it has so many different symptoms.
 TMJ symptoms often include: